vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 }'
 ```

-In reponse you will get the payment object you get from the [Create Payment]() and [Get Payment]() endpoints, updated to reflect the modification performed.
+Adjustments to a payment (capture, refund etc) as async.
+You will get a `202 Accepted` response with no body if the action is valid.
+A callback will be sent once the capture is completed.
+Additionally polling on [Get Payment]() can be done.
+Once capture is completed the `Payment` object will be updated to reflect this.

 In this case the `aggregate` property will be updated as such: